 Grace LaCount ’19, a theater major on the acting track at Frostburg State University, was cast in the 2019 production of Scrooge in Rouge at Frostburg.
 Grace is the first from the left in the photo below.

-Kayleigh Maimone '19 is a rising sophomore at Washington College where she is a pre-medicine/biology major, with a minor in Spanish.
-Kayleigh works in the Washington College Admissions Office as a "George's General," providing virtual and in-person campus tours and tours of Chestertown, hosting overnight high school recruits, and helping to host chat sessions to answer the questions of potential students and their families.
-In the fall, Kayleigh will serve as a resident assistant for Harford Hall, a dormitory housing 84 second, third, and fourth year students.
+Kayleigh Maimone ’19 is a rising sophomore at Washington College where she is a pre-medicine/biology major, with a minor in Spanish.
+Kayleigh works in the Washington College Admissions Office as a “George’s General,” providing virtual and in-person campus tours, hosting overnight high school recruits, and participating in chat sessions to answer the questions of potential students and their families.
 She has also been elected the Director of Series Events for Washington College's Student Events Board and will plan regularly occurring social events for students at the college as well as serve on the Executive Board of the Students Events Board.
-In addition, Kayleigh is a member of the Gamma Beta chapter of Zeta Tau Alpha sorority, a member of Fetching WAC (an organization that trains service dogs), a member of the Women's Rowing team, a Presidential Fellow, and a John S. Toll Science and Math Fellow.
+In addition, Kayleigh is a member of the Gamma Beta chapter of Zeta Tau Alpha sorority, a member of Fetching WAC (an organization that trains service dogs), a member of the Women’s Rowing team, a Presidential Fellow, and a John S. Toll Science and Math Fellow.
+Recently, Washington College and the Phi Beta Kappa Society,Theta Chapter awarded Kayleigh the First-Year Scholar Award for attaining the highest academic average in her class.

 Brooke Rahnis ’19, a rising sophomore at Stevenson University, has been named to the Dean's List for outstanding academic achievement during the Fall 2019 semester.